aws/aws-sdk-ruby/FEATURE_REQUESTS.md

 for an example related to the Amazon RDS client (similar, not identical, pattern).

+### Add accelerate endpoint support to presigned POST requests

+The presigned POST utility does not support pre-signing Amazon S3 acclerated bucket endpoints.
+Explore adding an explicit configuration option to enable this, or determine this by looking at the client configuration.

 ### Add ability to pre-sign a request

 To work around limitations of S3 bucket policies, it is necessary to send certain headers